junxit/us-congress-bills-113/metadata.md

 - 2013-03-12 — Introduced in House
 - 2013-03-12 — Introduced in House
 - 2013-03-12 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-03-13 — Referred to the Subcommittee on Aviation.
+- 2013-05-16 — Committee Consideration and Mark-up Session Held.
+- 2013-05-16 — Ordered to be Reported by Voice Vote.
+- 2013-06-05 — Placed on the House Calendar, Calendar No. 30.
+- 2013-06-05 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-97.
+- 2013-06-05 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-97.